 “When tornadoes threaten your livelihood, when you don’t get a drop of rain for over a month, when floods ravage your crops and livestock, when unusual insects fly in from hurricane winds and eat your forage for your livestock, when a derecho peels the roof off your home and barns, and it all happens within a year of time, it shakes you to the core.
 Where can I openly discuss my sadness, my anger, my frustration and my fear?
 Climate Land Leaders is filled with people who have similar concerns around climate, the environment, equity and diversity, and policy.
 It is a safe place with a very open and caring membership.”

 —Wendy Johnson, IA

-Climate Land Leaders, like Ruth Rabinowitz (left, IA and CA), with Climate Land Leader Jane Shey (IA and MD) are active in many groups and initiatives and are often called upon to share their expertise.
+Climate Land Leaders, like Ruth Rabinowitz (left, IA and CA) and Jane Shey (right, IA and MD), are active in many groups and initiatives and are often called upon to share their expertise.
 Ruth alone has spoken to the Iowa Farmers Union, Practical Farmers of Iowa, the Tallgrass Prairie Center, Women Food and Agriculture Network and more.
 She taps government and private programs to help her accomplish her conservation goals.